Petlja/PLCT-Server/README.md

 ## Install

-*This doesn't work just now, but plct-serve will be publised on PYPI soon*
+*This doesn't work just now, but plct-serve will be published on PYPI soon*

-In youre active python environment just use the pip comand:
+In youre active python environment just use the pip command:

 ```
 pip install plct-serve